arog-bioinfo/Lab_BioInfo_Project/README.md

 **Project Description:**

-The objective of this work is to employ the computational tools learned in the Bioinformatics Laboratory course to conduct an analysis of a selected set of genes from human gut microorganisms.
+The objective of this project is to employ the computational tools learned in the Bioinformatics Laboratory course to conduct an analysis of a selected set of genes from human gut microorganisms.

 **Repository Structure:**